| | | |

 Presentation of study results at the ASCO 2019 Annual Meeting in Chicago on June 2, 2019

-Our team of investigators sat in the center of the front row before the Plenary session began.
+Our research team sat in the center of the front row before the Plenary session began.
 Dr. Amy Davidoff from Yale presented the results on behalf of our team.

 #ASCO19 audience members live tweeted reactions to each slide.